MortezaAliyari/MobileRobotROSGazeboSimulation/README.md

 - [x] Work with RVIZ environmnet
 - [x] Create MAP of your envirnment with Gmapping Method
-- [x] Find optimal path from your robot position to goal point I used Gazebo11, ROS Noetic version, and Ubuntu focal disterbution in this project.Three programming language was used included
+- [x] Find optimal path from your robot position to goal point I used Gazebo11, ROS Noetic version, and Ubuntu focal disterbution in this project.Three programming language was used included.